Ready to learn about the difference between goals and objectives?

 And in some instances, they don’t even have to be limited to a team or project – broad, outcome-oriented goals can even be followed by the entire organization!

-If the final goal is just to earn more money, all the members of ‘The Gang’ can align their efforts to accomplish this goal.
+If the final goal is just to earn more money, all the members of an organization can align their efforts to accomplish this goal.

 Project objectives are more specific than goals and usually refer to one particular process – like sales and marketing.

-If we’re talking about sales and marketing objectives, then Dee and Charlie could have process objectives like a 20% increase in the number of prospects in your sales funnel.
+If we’re talking about sales and marketing objectives, then you could have process objectives like a 20% increase in the number of prospects in your sales funnel.

 2. Time frame